 5.4 Obtain duplicate chromatograms of the standard or sample, or both.
 Ensure that none of the peaks obtained have exceeded the upper range limit of the data handling device (at full scale on the data handling device, all peaks are on scale and display symmetrical, Gaussian shapes as opposed to flat peak tops).
 Use the same sample size (split ratio) and range for all runs.
 Example chromatograms are provided in Fig. 1.

-Fig. 1 Example Chromatogram Using The Dimethylpolysiloxane Column
+Fig. 1 Example Chromatogram Using the Dimethylpolysiloxane Column

 5.5 Gas Sampling Valve